-- In March 2018, we terminated our master distribution agreement with Sinopharm United Medical Device Co., Ltd. under which we sold our powered phlebectomy devices for distribution in China.
-In April 2018 we began selling these products to sub-distributors in China. - During 2018, we entered into definitive agreements with several former Applied Medical and Cardial distributors in Europe and Asia in order to terminate their distribution of our recently-acquired embolectomy catheter, polyester graft and valvulotome products, and we began selling direct-to-hospitals in those geographies.
+- In March 2018, we terminated our master distribution agreement with Sinopharm United Medical Device Co., Ltd. (Sinopharm), under which we sold our powered phlebectomy devices for distribution in China.
+In April 2018, we began selling these products to sub-distributors in China.
+In June 2019, we agreed to purchase at a discount all of Sinopharm's remaining inventory of our powered phlebectomy devices in settlement of the suit they filed against us in China. - During 2018, we entered into definitive agreements with several former Applied Medical and Cardial distributors in Europe and Asia in order to terminate their distribution of our recently-acquired embolectomy catheter, polyester graft and valvulotome products, and we began selling directto-hospitals in those geographies.
 The termination fees totaled approximately \$0.1 million.